 James Rand had a distinguished World War II record.
 He worked as a spy with the French underground until 1942 when he joined the Army Air Corps and the Office of Strategic Services.
 He worked in the White House map room until presidential aide Harry Hopkins discovered that he was the son of a prominent Republican and was banished.

 He then became assistant chief of guided missiles, assigned to the guided missiles section in Sicily and Italy; he captured several enemy radar stations.
 Before the capitulation of Berlin, Rand, as a member of a secret mission, entered the city and brought out several German scientists to America.

 As a lieutenant colonel in the U.S. Army, Rand flew the first plane to carry guided missiles in combat and received many decorations, including the Legion of Merit, the Bronze Star, ten battle stars in the European Theater, and the Merit Ribbon.

 Rand was past president of the Cleveland Museum of Natural History and chairman of the 1949 heart campaign.
 Bethany College gave him an honorary doctorate, and the Cleveland Jaycees named him 1949 Young Man of the Year.
 He founded the Cleveland Heart Society in 1953 and a founding member of the National Inventors Council.

-James, who has diabetes since the age of 38 and using a heart pacemaker since 1974, died on November 6, 1978, of abdominal cancer, the disease he tried to conquer.
+James, who had diabetes since age 38 and using a heart pacemaker since 1974, died on November 6, 1978, of abdominal cancer, the disease he tried to conquer.
 He had used his cancer vaccine on himself.
+Mary died in April 1994.
 Martha died on January 25, 2011, and was buried alongside James in Lake View Cemetery.